ⓘ Dr. Michael Birau is now seeing patients on Friday afternoons in our Forney clinic. Book an appointment today by calling 972-288-7441

 Texas Foot & Ankle Specialists, PLLC

-Podiatry located in Mesquite, TX, Rockwall, TX, Wylie, TX, Forney, TX & Kaufman, TX
+Podiatry located in Mesquite, TX, Wylie, TX, Forney, TX & Kaufman, TX

 If one or more of your middle toes are permanently bent, you might have a hammertoe.
 Hammertoes usually begin as mild deformities but become worse over time.
-The team at Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Rockwall, Wylie, Forney, and Kaufman, Texas, regularly works with patients to treat and ease the symptoms associated with hammertoe.
+The team at Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Wylie, Forney, and Kaufman, Texas, regularly works with patients to treat and ease the symptoms associated with hammertoe.
 If you’re interested in learning more, make an appointment at the office nearest you or click the online booking tool today.

 Hammertoe Q & A